microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/driveprotectionunitsbulkadditionjob.md

 ---
 title: "driveProtectionUnitsBulkAdditionJob resource type"
-description: "Represents the list of drives and directoryObjectIds of OneDriveForBusiness users to be added into the corresponding OneDriveForBusiness Protection Policy."
+description: "Represents the list of drives and directoryObjectIds of OneDrive users to be added into the corresponding OneDrive Protection Policy."
 author: "neminbshah"
 ms.reviewer: "tushar20"
 ms.localizationpriority: medium